yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/integrate/api-auth-mode/oidc-auth0-example.md

 You need to create the API, then a policy and then edit the APi again to add the Identity Providers (IDPs).

 ### Step 5.
-Re-open the policy and add the appropriate data to allow your ID Token through.
+Re-open the API and add the appropriate data to allow your ID Token through.

 Open your ID token up using `jwt.io` or something similar.
 You will need both the `iss` claim and the `aud` claim.